Brianetta/Trailer-Manager/README.md

 ### Names (legacy detection)

-* Hinge bases named "Hinge Front"
+* Hinge bases with "Front" in their name
-* Hinge bases named "Hinge Rear" or "Tow Hitch"
+* Hinge bases with "Rear" or "Hitch" in their name
-* Timers name "Unpack"
+* Timers with "Unpack" in their name
-* Timers named "Pack"
+* Timers with "Pack" in their name

 ### Custom Data